 "I know what drives me—what fills me up: people and service."

 Nancy saw two possibilities.
-She could become a chartered account or focus on human resources.
+She could become a chartered accountant or focus on human resources.

 “I love people and service,” she says, “but I also enjoy numbers—the finance and business side.”
 Taking a commerce degree meant she didn’t have to choose.
 She could specialize in HR while still completing finance courses to become a CA.

 While still in school, Nancy had a part-time position supporting the HR team at University of Alberta Hospital.
 Take a person who loves people and place them in a caring environment.
 It’s a perfect match.

 In 1993, she graduated with a BComm from the University of Alberta.
 Diploma in hand, she ventured off to Toronto to join the City’s HR department for six months before returning home to the hospital as an HR generalist.

 “I had a wonderful team and boss,” she says about that HR experience.

 Nancy looked after compensation, benefits, occupational health and safety, and training within a unionized environment.
 She loved the work so much that she left and returned several times.